MagneticSimulation/MicroMagnetic.jl/docs/src/basics.md

 ```

 ## Sim
-In JuMag, we can create different Sim objects based on the computational system or problem type.
-JuMag defines four types of Sims:
+In NuMag, we can create different Sim objects based on the computational system or problem type.
+NuMag defines four types of Sims:

 ```@raw html
 <div class="mermaid">